FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/_index.md

 ### Account preferences menu

 Access the Welcome menu via the respective button on the top left corner.
-The menu allows you to set account-related configurations (like your secret question) and <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> preferences as well as log out of the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>.
+The menu allows you to set account-related configurations (like your secret question) and preferences as well as log out of the .

 **Related topics**

 -   For information on folder sharing and sending of files, see [Manage folders and files](../02-manage_files_and_folders).
--   For information on email handling and management in the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>, see [Manage Mailbox](../03-manage_mail).
+-   For information on email handling and management in the , see [Manage Mailbox](../03-manage_mail).
 -   next topic: [Set secret question and account preferences](011-account-actions)